smittytone/imageprep/README.md

 ## JPEG Compression ##

 Any output JPEG images are compressed.
 The default quality setting is 80%.
 From version 7.0.0, you can specify an alternative value using the `-j` switch followed by a percentage value, eg, `-j 55`.
+The request for this feature centred solely on JPEG images, but I hope to support other formats’ compression schemes in future releases.

 ## Contributions ##